kamu-data/kamu-docs/content/cli/cli-reference.md

 * `add` — Adds a remote alias to a dataset
 * `delete` — Deletes a remote alias associated with a dataset

-When you pull and push datasets from repositories kamu uses aliases to let you avoid specifying the full remote referente each time.
+When you pull and push datasets from repositories kamu uses aliases to let you avoid specifying the full remote reference each time.
 Aliases are usually created the first time you do a push or pull and saved for later.
 If you have an unusual setup (e.g. pushing to multiple repositories) you can use this command to manage the aliases.

 **Examples:**